 We take reasonable precautions to maintain the confidentiality of those who report violations of the law or the Code of Ethics.
 This confidentiality includes both the confidentiality of the person making the report as well as the person about whom the report is made.
 There may be instances, however, where we cannot assure this confidentiality for reasons beyond our control.
-To uphold the integrity of the investigation, employees involved or who have made reports are asked to maintain confidentiality of the information involved in the investigation.
+Employees involved in investigations or who have made reports are required to maintain confidentiality of the information involved in the investigation.

 It is absolutely forbidden for any employee to punish or conduct reprisals against another employee who has reported a suspected violation of the law or of the Code of Ethics.
-This includes anything affecting the employee's working conditions or status; including, but not limited to wages, hours, bonuses, and work stations.
+This includes anything affecting the employee's working conditions or status; including wages, hours, bonuses, and work stations.